 The public consultation process was conducted between 26 September and 20 October 2014.
-It was undertaken in accordance with the approved Community Consultation Plan, as shown in Attachment 2 of this Report.
+It was undertaken in accordance with the approved Community Consultation Plan, as shown in Attachment 2.

 Advertising of the draft plan was provided in the Joondalup Voice and on the City's website throughout the duration of the consultation period.